Dual-Wound versus Single-Wound coils¶

 - It’s less wear-and-tear and emissions.
 Rapidly cycling power (in the PWM way) for the hold phase in a single-wound coil has the potential to add wear to the components in your system and potential to cause EMI emissions.

-People have also pointed out that Stern’s S.A.M. system (which they used in from about 2006-2015) used the single-wound PWM-style flippers, but then with the SPIKE system (from 2015 onwards) went back to the dual-wound computer controlled option.
-So even in this modern era, there’s precedent for using dual-wound coils.
+People have also pointed out that Stern’s S.A.M. system (which they used in from about 2006-2015) used the single-wound PWM-style flippers, but then with the SPIKE system (from 2015 onwards) went back to the dual-wound computer controlled option for a while.
+However, they later switched back to single-wound PWM-style flippers.
+We can only speculate why they did that and it might involve that dual-wound flippers are easier to control from software with a new control system.

 Really the only reasons to use the single-wound coils are: